alghiffaryfa19/convergence-shell/README.md

 GNOME Shell is built around a single interaction model.
 On a phone or convertible, that model breaks down: the panel is tuned for a mouse, gesture navigation is missing, the on-screen keyboard layout assumes desktop ergonomics, and there is no home screen.

 Convergence Shell layers a second, mobile-aware shell on top of vanilla GNOME.
-The desktop experience stays untouched on devices where it already works; phones and tablets get a touch-first interface that reuses the same windowing, notification, and theming primitives.
+Phones and tablets get a touch-first interface that reuses the same windowing, notification, and theming primitives.

 ## Features